Tensegritics/ClojureDart/README.md

 ## Who is behind it?

-Tensegritics an itty-bitty Clojure consultancy by [Baptiste Dupuch](https://github.com/dupuchba) and [Christophe Grand](https://github.com/cgrand).
+Tensegritics, an itty-bitty Clojure consultancy by [Baptiste Dupuch](https://github.com/dupuchba) and [Christophe Grand](https://github.com/cgrand).

 ## How can I help?